-The organization further enhanced their new process and quality of IDs by upgrading to a reverse transfer printer from their older DTC model, providing them with edge-to-edge printing and encoding capabilities.
-The high-definition printing enabled certain aspects of card design specific to healthcare settings to be implemented such as dual-sided printing so credentials are always visible as well as color-specific coding to indicate an individual’s specialty or department (e.g. physician, nurse, non-clinical staff).
+The organization further enhanced its new process and quality of IDs by upgrading to a reverse transfer printer from its older DTC model, providing them with edge-to-edge printing and encoding capabilities.
+The high-definition printing enabled certain aspects of card design specific to healthcare settings to be implemented such as dual-sided printing so credentials are always visible as well as color-specific coding to indicate an individual’s specialty or department (e.g. physician, nurse, or non-clinical staff).

 Why Choose to Let J. O’Brien Handle Production and Deployment?

 - Save equipment from extreme wear and tear